A MONTANA PRIMER

 The most abundant tree found on the Ghost is the Russian olive tree.
 Russian olive trees are excellent for wildlife and offer tremendous wind breaks.
 The trees don't require much water and grow in soil that is high in salt and alkali.
 Russian olive trees can grow 6 feet per year!

 Small game sightings are numerous, and you are urged to never leave the house without binoculars.
-Beaver, rabbit, squirrel, porcupine, raccoon, skunk, coyote and fox are often seen.
-Pheasant and sharp tail grouse are often spotted along with a nice population of Merriam’s turkey.
-Bird watching is good year around but early summer is exceptional!
-In late fall and winter the northern flight of Canadian geese arrive to winter on the Yellowstone River.
-The Yellowstone River, by law, for nearly 80 miles is a goose refuge during the waterfowl hunting season and affords great goose hunting in the fields.
+Beaver, fox, rabbit, squirrel, porcupine, raccoon, skunk and coyotes are often spotted.
+Pheasant and sharp tail grouse are often seen along with a stable population of Merriam’s turkey.
+Bird watching is very good year around but early summer is exceptional!
+In late fall the northern flight of Canadian geese arrive to winter on the Yellowstone River.
+The Yellowstone River, by law, at the Ghost Ranch and for for nearly 80 miles west is a waterfowl refuge during the hunting season and affords great goose hunting in the adjoining fields.

-Bald eagles are found throughout the year with nesting pairs found in close proximity to the east and west of the ranch.
+Bald eagles are found throughout the year with nesting pairs found in very close proximity to the ranch.
 We have nesting pairs of owls and hawks and ospreys frequently hunt the river.
+The Ghost Ranch also produces broods of Canadian geese, wood ducks, mergansers and occasionally sandhill cranes.

 GHOST RANCH FUN

-Flying into Billings, Montana you will be picked up and delivered to the ranch by Pam's husband, Dean.
-Once at the ranch there are plenty of things to do besides hiking, fishing, rock hounding, enjoying wild game meals, photography, exercising, visiting the world famous, “Jersey Lilly” Bar and Café in Ingomar, Montana.
+Flying into Billings, Montana you will be picked up and delivered to the ranch.
+Once at the ranch there are plenty of things to do besides hiking, fishing, birding, rock hounding, enjoying wild game meals, photography, exercising and even visiting the world famous, “Jersey Lilly” Bar and Café in Ingomar, Montana.
 Your trip is at your leisure whether you hike, canoe or want to try any of the other activities the Parisian family enjoys.
+The one thing we hope is that God will grant you peace and rest while under our roof.
 Dean heartily recommends naps, reading, zero use of TV or social media, light exercise, star gazing, evening bonfires and doing it all again the next day.
-Pam believes that while women of a certain age may no longer be designated scenic, they are most certainly still wild.
-There is no finer place than the unspoiled Yellowstone River of Montana to really unwind, let the hair down and appreciate lasting and meaningful relationships.
-One might say that the Ghost Ranch is an exceptional place for friends to hang out and savor the scenic sights, sounds and moments that Montana provides.
+Pam believes that while women of a certain age may no longer be designated scenic, they are most certainly still wild and there is no finer place than the unspoiled Yellowstone River of Montana to unwind, let the hair down and appreciate lasting and meaningful friendships!
+One might say that the Ghost Ranch is an exceptional place for friends old and new to hang out and savor the scenic sights, sounds and moments that Montana provides.

-It's your trip so pick and choose what you feel or do nothing; simply recharge and relax!
+It's your time so pick and choose what you feel or do nothing; simply recharge and relax!

-Pam says the ranch offers a relaxing, laid back respite from the rigors of work and recommends at least a 5-day, 4-night excursion to best enjoy it.
-Pam suggests a trip be scheduled during the early fall months when the mosquitoes are quiet and the beautiful fall foliage is “in color”.
+The ranch offers a relaxing, laid back respite from the rigors of work and we recommend that friends plan at least a 4-night excursion to best enjoy it.
+The early fall months when the mosquitoes are quiet and the beautiful fall foliage is “in color” is spectacular.

-We can’t guarantee a gorgeous Montana sunset every night but we think it's a distinct possibility!
+We can’t guarantee a gorgeous Montana sunset every night but it's a distinct possibility!

-Here are other things to consider if you feel like it;
+Here are other things to consider if you feel like trying your hand;

 Watch deer with high-powered optics!
 The ranch is home to a large number of of deer.